911 – 24 hours

 - Counseling services

-- Targeted services for transgendered persons, LGBT youth, LGBT older adults, and others
+- Targeted services for transgender persons, LGBT youth, LGBT older adults, and others

 - Equality Business Alliance